Cryotherapy (Cold Therapy) for Pain Management

 Cryotherapy literally means cold therapy.
 The pain-relieving benefits of snow and ice were first written about by the Greek physician Hippocrates thousands of years ago.
 When you press a bag of frozen peas on a swollen ankle or knee, you are treating your pain with a modern (although basic) version of cryotherapy.

-Cryotherapy can be applied in various ways, including icepacks, coolant sprays, ice massage, and whirlpools.
+Cryotherapy can be applied in various ways, including icepacks, coolant sprays, ice massage, and whirlpools, or ice baths.
 When used to treat injuries at home, cryotherapy refers to cold therapy with ice or gel packs that are usually kept in the freezer until needed.
 These remain one of the simplest, time-tested remedies for managing pain and swelling.

 Cryotherapy is the "I" component of R.I.C.E. (rest, ice, compression, and elevation), a treatment recommended for the home care of many injuries, particularly ones caused by sports.